 Change In Circumstances

 Your funding is based on the information you gave when you submitted your application.
-If there has been a change in your circumstances since then which could affect the amount of funding you receive, for example you start/stop receiving benefits or working tax credit, you must notify the Bursary Office as soon as possible.
+If there has been a change in your circumstances since then which could affect the amount of funding you receive, for example you start/stop receiving benefits or working tax credit, you must notify the Student Funding Office as soon as possible.
 If you are entitled to more funding, this will only be backdated to the date the change of circumstance was received.
 If you are entitled to less funding and there is an overpayment, you will have to pay it back.